Guide to the Best Dog-Friendly Beaches in Wales: North, South & West

 Deganwy North Beach, Conwy

-Deganwy North Beach is one of the few beaches in North Wales that faces towards the south-west, making it an ideal sun trap to take advantage of some good weather.
+Deganwy North Beach is one of the few dog-friendly beaches in Wales that faces towards the south-west, making it an ideal sun trap to take advantage of some good weather.

 Towyn Beach, Conwy

-Located just outside of the seaside village of Abergele, Towyn Beach is a delightful stretch of sand that boasts impressive views across Colwyn Bay towards the Isle of Man.
+Located beside the nearby town of Abergele, Towyn Beach is a delightful stretch of sand that boasts impressive views across Colwyn Bay towards the Isle of Man.

 It is a haven for dogs with plenty of space to play.
 The long promenade adjacent to the beach offers a magnificent chance to take in the scenic landscape and enjoy a range of seaside attractions such as funfairs, shops and amusement arcades.